 General Content of Program

-We emphasize the facts, concepts, and principles underlying Math questions.
-Our Math materials identify the mathematical terms and the recurring math question types in Arithmetic, Algebra I and II, Geometry, and miscellaneous precalculus topics that have appeared on the official ACT.
-These terms and question types can be found, with levels of difficulty commensurate to those on the official test, in our math exercises, problem sets, and math summary reviews.
-Students may and should use calculators on the math portions of the test.
+We emphasize the concepts, facts, and principles underlying Math questions.
+Our Math materials identify the mathematical terms and the recurring math question types in Arithmetic, Algebra I and II, Geometry, and miscellaneous topics that have appeared on the official SAT.
+These terms and question types can be found, with levels of difficulty commensurate to those on the official test, in our math exercises, problem sets, and summary reviews.

-In preparing students for the optional Essay component of the ACT, we emphasize the fundamental structure and fluidity of expression inherent in a strong written composition.
-Although students must address new and unpredictable subjects on their test, they can still practice and refine the process of evaluating a given topic and assembling a coherent and persuasive response in a limited period.
-Through essay practice-with pointed, individualized comments and suggestions from their tutors-students gain confidence in approaching this section.
-This process assures students that they can indeed develop a well-rounded, thoughtful essay despite having limited time to reflect upon the topic.
+In preparing students for the Essay component, we emphasize the fundamental structure and fluidity of expression inherent in a strong written composition.
+Although students must address a new topic question on each test, they can still practice and refine the process of evaluating a given topic and assembling a coherent and persuasive response in a limited period.
+Through essay practice-with pointed, individualized comments and suggestions from their tutors-students gain the confidence to approach this section, knowing that they can develop a well-rounded, thoughtful essay despite having limited time to reflect upon the topic.

 Length of Program

-The precise length of our ACT program depends on several factors, including:
+The precise length of our SAT program depends on several factors, including:

 - the student's tutoring needs, as demonstrated on the diagnostic test, on practice tests, and in related academic pursuits